-TO: Principal/Teacher of [identify school], of[identify school board].
-In response to the notice provided to me by the Boa ard of Trustees of of school board] dated [date of notice] gram in which my child is enrolled, or an instructional material or exercise used in a course of study or educationa matter that deals primarily and explicitly withhuman sexualityl.
-I gram in which my child is enrolled, or an instructional material I program in which my child is enrolled, includes subject [specify religion or e of parent/legal guardian], in accordance with section 50.1(2) [name of child], e of instructional material identified in the notice.
-I request that my child: (check relevant box) ☐ A) Leave the classroom or place where the in being used for the duration of that part of nstruction is taking place or where the instructional material is the instruction.
-OR ☐ B) Remain in the classroom or place where the instruction or use of instructional material. ne instruction is taking place without taking part in the I confirm that I am the parent/legal guardian of and have chosen to exercise my option to have my from notice.
-I also confirm that it is my obligation to ensu on or before the date of the instruction indicated in [name of child] child excluded from the instruction described in the notice School [name of school] on the dates indicated in the re that this form is returned to the school principal/teacher the notice.
-The child to whom this exemption notice applies is: Grade: [name of child] Parent/Legal Guardian Date Independent Student Date
+TO: Principal/Teacher of [identify school], of[identify school board]. or exercise used in a course of study or educational progon exercise used in a course of study or educational matter that deals primarily and explicitly withhuman sexuality], I, [name] of school board] dated [date of notice] ram in which my child is enrolled, or an instructional material program in which my child is enrolled, includes subject [specify religion or of parent/legal guardian], in accordance with section 50.1(2) [name of child] I request that my child: (check relevant box) ☐ A) Leave the classroom or place where the ins being used for the duration of that part of the duration of the part struction is taking place or where the instructional material is he instruction.
+OR ☐ B) Remain in the classroom or place where the instruction or use of instructional material. e instruction is taking place without taking part in the [name of child] child excluded from the instruction described in the notice School [name of school] on the dates indicated in the that this form is returned to the school principal/teacher he notice.
+The child to whom this exemption notice applies is: Grade: [name of child Parent/Legal Guardian Date Independent Student Date